Luele Diamond Mine: Operations

-Ownership Structure
+Ownership structure

-The ownership structure of the Luele mine is complex with both Angolan state and international private entities being involved, due to Angola's strategic approach to managing its mineral resources.
+The ownership structure of the Luele mine is complex, with both the Angolan state and international private entities being involved, due to Angola's strategic approach to managing its mineral resources.
 Sociedade Mineira de Catoca, the state-controlled diamond mining company that discovered the deposit, holds the largest stake at 50.5% of the project.

 The Angolan state diamond company ENDIAMA has 44.5%, reflecting the government's commitment to maintaining significant control over this strategic asset.
 Other stakeholders include Companhia Mineira do Catoca with a 50.5% interest, Reform holding 4%, and the Instituto Geológico de Angola (IGEO) maintaining 1% ownership.